UX Design8-minute read

 Share

 As a standard part of the UX process, designers create information architecture when building products.
-Defining every avenue and path that users can take through an app or website, information architecture is much more than just a sitemap to show what page leads where.
+Defining every avenue and path that users can take through a digital product, information architecture is much more than just a sitemap to show what page leads where.

 Similar to building architects using a blueprint to construct every part of a house, from physical structures to more complex inner workings like electrical and plumbing, information architecture describes the hierarchy, navigation, features, and interactions of a website or application.
 And just as blueprints are the most valuable document for an architect to use in the construction of a building, information architecture can be the most powerful tool in a designer’s arsenal.